gravitational/teleport/docs/4.3/trustedclusters.md

 Troubleshooting access denied messages can be challenging.
 A Teleport administrator should check to see the following:

-* Which roles a user is assigned on "main" when they retrieve their SSH certificate via `tsh login`.
+* Which roles a user is assigned on "root" when they retrieve their SSH certificate via `tsh login`.
 You can inspect the retrieved certificate with `tsh status` command on the client side.
-* Which roles a user is assigned on "east" when the role mapping takes place.
+* Which roles a user is assigned on "leaf" when the role mapping takes place.
   The role mapping result is reflected in the Teleport audit log.
 By default, it is stored in `/var/lib/teleport/log` on a _auth_ server of a cluster.
   Check the audit log messages on both clusters to get answers for the